-The University is required by law to hold on file evidence of the immigration status of all international students.
-Only those with valid immigration permission that permits study in the UK able to register onto their programme.
+The University is required by law to check the the immigration status of all students with non-EEA/Swiss nationality.
+Only those with valid immigration permission that permits study in the UK able to commence their programme.

 - If you have already collected your BRP from elsewhere, please bring your passport and BRP.